%% Image selected per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1485041745061485500

 * RedHerring: The racially charged environment had nothing to do with the murder.
 It was just a mugging gone wrong.

-* RunForTheBorder: A suspect fleeing from the Sparta police almost makes it across the bridge to Arkansas, except for the fact that Gillespie was already parked on the Mississippi end in his car and simply drove the car up and caught him mid-span.
+* RunForTheBorder: Harvey Oberst, fleeing from the Sparta police, almost makes it across the Mississippi River bridge to Arkansas... except that Gillespie, already parked on the Mississippi end in his car, simply drives up and ''slowly'' intercepts him mid-span.

 * SaltAndPepper: Gillespie and Tibbs.

-* ShamelessFanserviceGirl: Delores Purdy parades around her kitchen in the nude to get her kicks.
+* ShamelessFanserviceGirl: Delores Purdy parades around her kitchen topless (nude?) to get her kicks.

 * TeethClenchedTeamwork: Gillespie is not too thrilled to have Tibbs second-guessing him during the early part of the investigation, but when Tibbs keeps getting proved correct, Gillespie lets up on the animosity.
-For his part, Tibbs does not help ease tensions as he withholds key observations at times and keeps trying to lead the investigation ''his'' way.
+For his part, Tibbs does not help ease tensions by being both the smartest cop in town and black at a time of ''fragile'' race relations.

-* TheyCallMeMisterTibbs: Virgil Tibbs says this to Gillespie after the latter asks him how he is addressed up North.
+* TheyCallMeMisterTibbs: The trope namer.
+Virgil Tibbs says this to Gillespie after the latter asks him how he is addressed up North.

 * TitleThemeTune: Performed by Music/RayCharles.
 It became a minor hit.